ecarlstrom/discordbot/README.md

 - The `!fellas` command has the bot join voice and play a short Hank Hill audio clip before leaving.

+- The `!headpat` command will headpat the requester.
+Will add a way to use it on other people in the future.

 ### Weather

 - The `!w <location>` command is used for current weather conditions at a given location.
 The bot accepts full city names, abbreviations, and ZIP codes to find location, e.g. `!w New York` and `!w ny` both return the weather for New York City and one of its many ZIP codes can be used for a slightly more specific scope.